Snipersune/mrippy/README.md

 # MRI Preprocessing Tool
 The main purpose of this python script is to perform DICOM to nifti conversion.
-By default, ACPC aligment and bias field correction (bfc) are also performed.
-The processing order is: 'dcm2nii->acpc->bfc', but any of the steps can be skipped through the use of command line flags (described in the 'How to use' section).
+Currently, ACPC aligment and bias field correction (bfc) can also be performed.
+Processing steps can be performed in sequence and in specified order through the use of command line flags (described in the 'How to use' section).

 ## Setup process
 To setup the script, Python (version 3.7 >) must be installed on the machine and ```python3``` must be in the system path.
 To check if this is the case, open a terminal window and run the following command: ```python3 --version```.
 If the command returns some python version, everything should be okey.
 If the output is 'command not found: python3', Python is not installed on the machine.